kazurayam/katalon-studio-texts-diff/README.md

 assert out.toFile().length() > 0
 ```

+Now you want to run it.

-The script will create a diff report in Markdown format, save it into a file `app-project/build/tmp/testOutput/ex01-output.md`.
+Once done, the script will create a diff report in Markdown format, save it into a file `build/tmp/testOutput/ex01-output.md`.
 The output will be formatted in Markdown.
 The file will like this:

 ```
 **DIFFERENT**